 We conduct research and development in close collaboration with our customers on the design, development and deployment of innovative manufacturing processes, including automation, advanced materials and sophisticated product quality inspection tools.
 We have partnered with the U.S. DOE, government laboratories, universities and our customers to innovate through cost sharing Advanced Manufacturing Innovation Initiative programs.
 In 2021, we will be collaborating with the University of Maine pursuant to a grant from the U.S. DOE's Office of Energy Efficiency and Renewable Energy to develop a rapid, low-cost additive manufacturing solution (3D printing) for fabricating large, segmented wind blade molds.
 In February 2018, we entered into an agreement with Navistar to design and develop an all composite Class 8 tractor cab.
-This collaborative development project was entered into in connection with Navistar's recent award under the DOE's Super Truck II investment program, which is designed to promote fuel efficiency in commercial vehicles.
-We believe incorporating composite materials into a Class 8 tractor cab offers multiple potential performance and efficiency advantages compared to traditional metals in terms of weight savings, reduced part counts, and non-corrosion.
+This collaborative development project was entered into in connection with Navistar's recent award under the DOE's Super Truck II investment program, which is designed to promote fuel efficiency advantages compared to traditional metals in terms of weight savings, reduced part counts, and non-corrosion.
 In the first quarter of 2019, we executed a joint development agreement with GE Wind to cooperatively develop advanced blade technology for future wind turbines.

 We employ a highly experienced workforce of engineers in various facets of our business, from research and development projects, to the ongoing, real-time development and implementation of incremental manufacturing and material improvements.
 Our research and development effort places a priority on improving quality through process and procedure improvement, in addition to reducing cost through specification changes and sourcing of more cost-effective suppliers.
 Other areas of emphasis include composite design, in-house fabrication of precision molding and assembly systems, prototyping, testing, optimization and volume production capabilities.
-We also encourage our employees to invent and development activities, from time to time, we also conduct research and development activities pursuant to funded development arrangements with our customers and other third parties, and intend to continue to seek opportunities for product development programs that could create recurring revenue and increase our overall profitability over the long term.
+We also encourage our employees to invent and develop new technologies to maintain our competitiveness in the marketplace.
+In addition to our internal research and development activities, from time to time, we also conduct research and development activities pursuant to funded development arrangements with our customers and other third parties, and intend to continue to seek opportunities for product development programs that could create recurring revenue and increase our overall profitability over the long term.